Hugos68/svelte-slash-state/README.md

 ### Get

 `get` is a dirty way to grab a stores value outside a `.svelte` file by subscribing, grabbing the value and unsubscribing.
-This function is not included because with $state we can already grab the value without needing a subscription of any sort by simply accessing `store.value`;
+This function is not included because with $state we can already grab the value without needing a subscription of any sort by simply accessing `store.value`